 The Lightning scored seven runs in the final two innings, with Daylan Farrell's RBI single in the sixth wrapping up the win.

 "We felt pretty good," Legacy coach Ty Giordano said.
-"But we had some earlier games wake us
+"But we had some earlier games wake us up this month.

 Legacy's striking (13-3, 6-2) late against Fairview (7-8, 3-5) not only held true for the game, but also the team's lineup.